What to Do If You Make a Mistake on Your Tax Return in Canada

 Once that's happened, requests to make changes to Canadian corporate income tax returns can also be made electronically or by mail.

-Or you can write a letter and mail it to the appropriate tax centre.
+Or you can write a letter and mail it to the appropriate tax center.
 Make sure your letter includes:

 - the name of the corporation;